vkure/CFB_Module2_Challenge/README.md

 # *Loan Qualifier Application*

 This is a python command-line interface application that identfies qualifying loans given a set of user inputs.
-The inputs are based on the borrower and potential home purchase.
+The inputs are based on the borrower's creditworthiness and the potential home purchase details.
 The application works by taking in a 'daily rate sheet' of loan criteria from various loan providers.
 The resulting output is a list of qualifying loans and will be saved in a CSV file specified by the user.

 ---